atombender/k8s-config-controller/DOCKER.md

 * The application must be reloadable via HTTP(S).
 * The configuration volume must be shared between the sidecar controller and the application's container.
+* The configmap is not _mounted_ using `volumeMounts`.
+The controller takes care of the syncing.

 ## Environment variables